openmobilityfoundation/mobility-data-specification/modes/passenger-services.md

 ### State Machine Diagram

-The *Passenger Services State Machine Diagram* shows how the `vehicle_state` and `event_type` relate to each other and how taxi vehicles can transition between states.
-See this [text-editable EPS](https://drive.google.com/file/d/1WusVpFK1Vm7HSJgNcA_10T74TEzuCpTB/view?usp=sharing) for the source file.
+This *State Machine Diagram* shows how `vehicle_state` and `event_type` relate to each other and how vehicles can transition between states.
+See [Google Slides](https://docs.google.com/presentation/d/1fHdq1efbN5GSFDLF4en-oA_BYPXQKbbIbHff6iROJKA/edit#slide=id.g2072486e468_1_19) for the source file.

 ![Passenger Services State Machine Diagram](passenger-services-state-machine-diagram.svg)